kaltura/DeveloperPortalDocs/documentation/Mobile-Video-Player-SDKs/v3_iOS_Analytics.md

 ## TVPAPI

-This article describes the steps required for using the TVPAPI Stats Plugin on iOS devices to get statistical information on the device, as well as the events supported by the plugin.
+This section describes the steps required for using the TVPAPI Stats Plugin on iOS devices to get statistical information on the device, as well as the events supported by the plugin.

-<details><summary>**Click for Integration**</summary><p>
+<details><summary>Click for Integration</summary><p>
+TBD
+</p></details>

-## Enabling the Youbora Plugin for the Kaltura Video Player
+## Enabling the TVPAPI Stats Plugin for the Kaltura Video Player

 To enable the TVPAPI Stats Plugin on iOS devices for the Kaltura Video Player, add the following line to your Podfile: